The law requires you to tell the DVLA about any condition that may affect your ability to drive safely

-The Forum of Mobility Centres are a network of 17 independent organisations covering England, Scotland, Wales and Northern Ireland, who offer professional, high quality information, advice and assessment to people with a medical condition which might cause issues with safe driving.
+Driving Mobility are a network of 16 independent organisations covering England, Scotland, Wales and Northern Ireland, who offer professional, high quality information, advice and assessment to people with a medical condition which might cause issues with safe driving.

-The aim of the mobility centres are to give help and advice on driving safely NOT to stop people driving.
+The aim of these organisations are to give help and advice on driving safely NOT to stop people driving.
 You should be aware that, with the appropriate adaptations and driving techniques, even someone with a completed fused neck can be assessed as safe to drive.

-For people with AS, the mobility centres might offer advice on fitting additional mirrors, driving an automatic rather than a manual and on devices to help with getting in and out of cars.
-The Forum of Mobility Centres has some advice on their website on the vehicle adaptations available, including information on additional mirrors.
+For people with AS, they might offer advice on fitting additional mirrors, driving an automatic rather than a manual and on devices to help with getting in and out of cars.

 You can be referred for an assessment by the DVLA or you can call your local centre to make an appointment for an assessment.
 If you are referred by the DVLA you will not be charged but if you contact them independently there is a charge.